dmacha27/SignAlchemist/docs/source/home.rst

 For those who just want to test the application, there is a small button and a drop-down menu on the left to download two sample signals.

-Once the files have been loaded, a table with all the contents of the csv file will be displayed at the very bottom.
+Once the files have been loaded, a table with all the content of the csv file will be displayed at the very bottom.

 .. image:: _static/signal_table.png
    :alt: CSV file content table